Grow Dat Staff

 Kate Thorpe

-Kate was born in New Hampshire and spent much of her time growing up camping, hiking, swimming and exploring the diverse natural sceneries throughout New England.
-Seeking warmer weather, Kate moved to New Orleans in 2014 after graduating with a degree in history from University of New Hampshire and then attended University of New Orleans for graduate school in Public Administration.
-For the last near decade, she has been working in the service industry, as a sommelier and event planner, while also volunteering on local campaigns and community organizing.
-Though farming and growing vegetables is new to her, her work in wine sparked a significant interest in natural and sustainable agriculture and equitable labor practices and she can be found off work sipping and reading in her apartment full of leafy plants
+Kate was born in New Hampshire and spent much of her time growing up camping, hiking, swimming and getting lost in a book across the diverse natural sceneries of New England.
+She moved to New Orleans in 2014 after graduating with a degree in American History from University of New Hampshire, and then attended University of New Orleans for graduate school in Public Administration.
+While in school, she worked in the service industry as a sommelier, with her knowledge in wine sparking interest in sustainable agriculture and equitable labor practices.
+Off work, she enjoys sipping and reading among her leafy plants, cooking dinner and watching Jeopardy with her niece, and organizing the NOLA to Angola bike ride each October.

 Glen McKinney